janet-dev/ci-milestone-project-4/README.md

 #### Sign In :bust_in_silhouette:

-This facility is created using the Django-allauth package built on top of Django's own authentication and authorisation framework.
+This facility is created using the [Django-allauth package](https://django-allauth.readthedocs.io/en/latest/index.html) built on top of [Django's own authentication and authorisation framework](https://docs.djangoproject.com/en/3.2/topics/auth/default/).
 This provides a comprehensive set of tools to handle user authentication and registration in Django projects.

+It is important that unauthorised users are denied access to certain pages.
+Personal profile pages contain credit/debit card address details, full name, phone number and email address - information that should be protected.
+At the moment, this app does not show users the names of other users - this makes it difficult to attempt access to personal accounts. @login_required decorators are used to ensure only logged in users have access to appropriate pages.

+The administration pages for the site owner are protected from other users by creating a superuser account during project installation.
+A flag is used in the database to indicate if a certain registered user is a superuser/admin.
+This method is much better than creating a superuser with username of *admin*, which gives hackers half the information required - they only have to guess the password.

+See the [Testcases](TESTING.md/#test-cases) section for how the defensive programming is implemented.

 #### Profile :lock: